Titanic (1997 film): Plot

-Rose brings Jack to her state room and requests he draw her nude, wearing only the Heart of the Ocean.
-They later evade Cal's servant, Lovejoy, and have sex in a Renault Towncar inside the cargo hold.
-On the forward deck, they witness the ship's collision with an iceberg, overhearing its officers and builder discussing it.
-Cal discovers Jack's sketch and Rose's insulting note left inside his safe, along with the necklace.
-When Jack and Rose return to warn the others about the collision, Cal has Lovejoy slip the necklace into Jack's pocket to frame him for theft.
-Jack is then confined in the master-at-arms' office.
-Cal then puts the necklace into his own overcoat pocket.
+Rose brings Jack to her stateroom and asks him to draw her nude wearing only the necklace.
+Afterward, they evade Cal's valet, Spicer Lovejoy, and have sex in a car in the cargo hold.
+On the forward deck, they witness the ship's collision with an iceberg and overhear officers discussing the severity of the situation.
+When Cal discovers Jack's sketch of Rose, he has Lovejoy plant the necklace on Jack, framing him for theft.
+Jack is arrested and locked in the master-at-arms' office and Cal pockets the necklace.